jmascia/KLCPopup/README.md

 			 dismissOnBackgroundTouch:(BOOL)shouldDismissOnBackgroundTouch
 				dismissOnContentTouch:(BOOL)shouldDismissOnContentTouch;

-Note: You may pass `nil` for `contentView` when creating the popup, but **you must assign a `contentView` to the popup before showing it!**
+Note: You may not pass `nil` to `contentView`

 Also **you must give your `contentView` a size** before showing it (by setting its frame), or **it must size itself with AutoLayout**.

 ### Showing a Popup

 Show popup in middle of screen.

 	- (void)show;

 There are two ways to control where your popup is displayed:

-1. Relative layout presets (see `KLCPopup.h` for options).
+1. Relative layout presets (see `KLCPopupView.h` for options).

 		- (void)showWithLayout:(KLCPopupLayout)layout;

 2. Explicit center point relative to a view's coordinate system.

 		- (void)showAtCenter:(CGPoint)center inView:(UIView*)view;

 If you want your popup to dismiss automatically (like a toast in Android) you can set an explicit `duration`:

 	- (void)showWithDuration:(NSTimeInterval)duration;

 ### Dismissing a Popup

 There are a few ways to dismiss a popup:

 If you have a reference to the popup instance, you can send this message to it.
 If `animated`, then it will use the animation specified in `dismissType`.
 Otherwise it will just disappear:

 	- (void)dismiss:(BOOL)animated;